Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/build_and_test/_index.md

 alwaysopen: false
 ---

+Below list the capabilities with a short description and possible link to the different components providing that capability.

 ## Software Generation Capabilties

 ### Code & Config Writing Capability
 Most of our code is written manually.

-See application components to get a overview over tools and application we use.
+See [development application components](https://docs.altinn.studio/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/development/) to get a overview over tools and application we use.

 ## Build & Integration Enablement Capabilities